anthonysicilia/humbel/README.md

 Factors of Language Models in Human-Machine Conversations"](https://arxiv.org/abs/2305.14195) to published at EACL 2024.

 ## Announcements
-Additional data annotations and code are forthcoming!
-Things to expect after I am done traveling and can get back to my local server:
-1. updated code for ``scripts/gpt/get_results.py`` which contains interactions with huggingface models
-2. A subset of (~150) annotated errors for Chat GPT (0613)
+Additional data annotations are forthcoming!
+We are working on cleaning up annotations for a subset of (~150) errors for Chat GPT (0613).

 ## Data
 Automated test data (WC large) is available on huggingface: [anthonysicilia/wclarge](https://huggingface.co/datasets/anthonysicilia/wclarge)